SiLab-Bonn/aidatlu/README.md

 All configurations are done by the use of a yaml file (tlu_configuration.yaml).

 # Documentation
-For some more details take a look at the [documentation](https://silab-bonn.github.io/aidatlu/).
+Additionally, take a look at the [documentation](https://silab-bonn.github.io/aidatlu/).